 The proposals were subsequently dropped, and replaced by as yet unexplained plans for a Counter-Extremism Commission.
 Just before leaving post, in February 2017, I wrote an opinion piece for the Evening Standard on the subject of Prevent.

 After leaving post I was commissioned by the BBC to present a radio documentary on Prevent.
 The programme, “Understanding Prevent”, focusses on Prevent in schools and features interviews with everyone from CAGE to the Security Minister.
 It was broadcast on Radio 4 on 25 July, and remains available (38 min) on iPlayer and as a podcast.

 Here’s a flavour, from the conclusion of the programme:

 The Government was surely right to apply Prevent to all forms of terrorism, not just the Islamist variety.
 But by extending it into vague concepts of British values, and non-violent extremism, it has chosen a difficult road.

 Perhaps Prevent is being asked to do too much.
 There are plenty of reasons for Government to help promote tolerance, encourage critical thinking and open closed minds.
 But try to do those things through a vehicle designed for counter-terrorism, and you have to work a lot harder to win people’s trust.

-During my time as Independent Reviewer I wrote a number of articles, including about my work and about terrorism, and gave evidence to numerous parliamentary committees.
-All this material remains, for the time being, on the Independent Reviewer’s website.
+During and after my time as Independent Reviewer I wrote a number of articles, including about my work and about terrorism, and gave evidence to numerous parliamentary committees.
+Much of this material is preserved on the archived version of the Independent Reviewer’s website.

 Various valedictory interviews and podcasts that I gave in late 2016 and early 2017 may be found here.